zaratanDotWorld/choreWheel/docs/tools/chores.rst

   .. note::

-    A key idea is that people can't vote to give points.
+    A key idea is that people can't "vote" to give points.
-    Rather, points are given slowly over time.
+    Rather, points accumulate slowly and automatically over time.
     This keeps points roughly correlated to how messy something is, without having meetings about it.

 Priorities